EdwardGold67/PyBer_Analysis/README.md

 ## Results
 Created a ride-sharing summary dataframe by city type by:
-* Getting the total rides for each city type
+* Retrieving the total rides for each city type
-* Getting the total drivers for each city type
+* Retrieving the total drivers for each city type
-* Retrieve the total amount of fares for each city type
+* Retrieving the total amount of fares for each city type
 * Calculate the average fare per ride for each city type
 * Calculate the average fare per driver for each city type
 * Created the data frame and formated the columns